South Pole Traverse: Route description

-After four years of development, the trail was fully traversed for the first time in 2005, with Caterpillar and Case Corp. tractors pulling specialized sleds to deliver fuel and cargo to the South Pole in about 40 days.
-The return trip to McMurdo Station, with less fuel and cargo, is substantially quicker.
-Construction started during the 2002/03 southern summer field season.
-It was finished in the 2005/2006 southern summer.
+After four years of development, the trail was fully traversed for the first time in 2005, with Caterpillar and Case Corporation tractors pulling specialized sleds to deliver fuel and cargo from McMurdo Station to Amundsen–Scott South Pole Station in about 40 days.
+The return trip to McMurdo Station, with less cargo, is substantially quicker.
+Construction started during the 2002-03 southern summer field season.
+It was finished in the 2005-2006 southern summer.

 The McMurdo Ice Shelf and the Antarctic Plateau are relatively stable.
-Most crevasses occur in the short steep shear zone between them, where the road climbs along Leverett Glacier from near the southernmost point of Ross Ice Shelf to the Polar Plateau more than 2000 m above sea level.
-This section of the road needs maintenance each season.
-The section caused much more construction work than planned, because the ice sheets are likely to move.
+Most crevasses occur in the short steep shear zone between them, where the road climbs along Leverett Glacier from near the southernmost point of the Ross Ice Shelf to the Antarctic Plateau more than 2000 m above sea level.
+This section required much more construction work than planned, and requires maintenance each season, because the ice sheets are constantly flowing outwards from their center.

+The route has delivered major cost savings each year compared to air cargo delivery and has reduced the number of flights to the south pole base from about 400 yearly to 75.
+The route changes length each year slightly due to shifting ice and has grown from 1028 to 1030 miles.
+The journey to the South Pole, which is at 10 thousand feet altitude takes about 25 days normally, and the route back is easier about ten days.

 History

-The National Science Foundation (NSF) in an effort to lower cost and potentially develop a more reliable method of supplying the South Pole Station funded a new "Traverse Program".
+The National Science Foundation (NSF) funded a new "Traverse Program" in an effort to lower cost and potentially develop a more reliable method of supplying the South Pole Station.
 Bad weather at McMurdo some summers has reduced the total number of supply flights the NSF could make to bring in construction supplies and scientific equipment.
 In addition, the traverse saves an estimated 40 flights and lowers the carbon footprint over the use of aircraft.
 After a one-year hiatus, a traverse team re-occupied the trail during the 2007–08 season after extensive work and completed the first operational traverse in 2008–09.

-The road also facilitated the movement of heavy equipment needed to implement its proposed South Pole Connectivity Program, a planned optical fiber link between the South Pole and the French–Italian Concordia Station located at Dome C at the edge of the Antarctic Plateau; Concordia has 24-hour access to geosynchronous satellites.
+The road would also facilitate the movement of heavy equipment needed to implement its proposed South Pole Connectivity Program, a planned optical fiber link between the South Pole and the French–Italian Concordia Station located at Dome C at the edge of the Antarctic Plateau; Concordia has 24-hour access to geosynchronous satellites.
 Such satellites cannot be used at the poles since they are below the horizon; the South Pole now uses a few older, low-bandwidth satellites that dip sufficiently south of the equator to be usable for several hours daily.
 These satellites are near the end of their life.
 The road to McMurdo might provide a regularly maintained alternate route for such a link; however, opinions vary as to the shear zone section's suitability for a long-term cable.
 The NSF may also choose to deploy several special purpose satellites in polar orbits.